To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Browse to Basic > Wireless

 - Enter the SSID that matches the name of your wireless network (we initially tried giving the repeater a unique name but couldn’t get it to connect).
 Select your network band (we recommend 2.4 GHz (B+G+N), where N allows speeds up to 300mbps or faster.
-Note that this repeater is not compatible with the newer 5 GHz band, available on dual-band routers.
+Note that the Engenius ERB9250 we use in our example is not compatible with the newer 5 GHz band, available on dual-band routers.

 - Click on “Site Survey.”